Oldest football clubs: Spain

-Founded on 23 December 1889, Recreativo de Huelva is considered the oldest football club in Spain.
-Two Scots, Alexander Mackay and Robert Russell Ross, overseas workers at the Rio Tinto mines, founded Huelva Recreation Club to provide their employees with physical recreation.
-However, Sevilla FC should be considered the oldest Spanish football club, as Huelva was a mere recreation club, while Sevilla was founded as a Football Club, that being the oldest club specifically formed for football practice.
+Founded on 23 December 1889, Recreativo de Huelva is considered the oldest football club in Spain, while Sevilla FC, founded in 1890, is considered the oldest Spanish football club solely devoted to football.

 Sweden

 The oldest active football club in Sweden is Örgryte IS, founded on 4 December 1887.

 Switzerland

 FC St. Gallen 1879 is the oldest active football club in Switzerland and the second oldest in continental Europe, founded on 19 April 1879 as FC St. Gallen.

 Turkey

 The first club founded within the present-day borders of Turkey was Panionios, founded in the city of Izmir in 1890.
 Being the club of the Greek community, it relocated to modern day Greece in 1922 after the population exchange between Greece and Turkey.
 The first Turkish sports club ever is Besiktas J.K. founded in 1903.
 Besiktas established their football branch in 1911.
 The first registered football club in the country was Galatasaray, founded in 1905.